sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 See section [*Encryption discussion*](#encr_discussion) further up.

 At the core of our code is the [Go implementation][46] of the NaCl library. `go get golang.org/x/crypto/nacl/box`
-The internals of it are standard across all language implementations and follow the [original research][47].
+The internals of it follow the [original research][47].

-We will just highlight 2 aspects of our code:
+We will highlight 2 aspects of our code:
 1. The [`KeyPair`][48] abstraction
 NaCl is using elliptic curve asymmetric encryption.
 Ethereum (and most/all chains for that matter) use elliptic curve asymmetric signatures.
 Ethereum and Nacl utilise *different [elliptic curves][48]*.